watermelontreesjs/pymfinder_network_motif_search/README.md

 ### 3. Repository Setup

-Clone this repository and ensure that `main.py` is located within your project's working directory.
+Clone this repository and ensure that `main.py` and folder `pymfinder-master` is located within your project's working directory.

 ## Core Functions